-This is one of the fundamental issues that we have trouble communicating to the wider community; and reasonably so, I guess.
-It is easy to think that 2oC is nothing (it certainly doesn’t help when climate deniers *cough* Trump *cough* actively pick fun in this regard!
-But, you’d be doing yourself a real favour if you learnt your scientific ‘FACTS’ from scientists, and not the world’s most ridiculous reality star).
+This is one of the hardest concepts to communicate to the wider community; and reasonably so, I guess.
+It is easy to think that 2oC is nothing (it certainly doesn’t help when climate deniers actively pick fun in this regard!
+But, I would urge you to learn science from the scientists).
 When we go on holiday, we don’t see a huge difference between 20oC and 22oC do we??
-But to the environment and to wildlife, a fluctuation in climate as small as 2oC can be extremely impactful.
+But a fluctuation in climate as small as 2oC can be extremely impactful on the environment.
 So that’s an important point to remember 🙂

 At the point of bleaching there is still a chance for corals to recover; if temperatures go down corals should be able to replace lost algae.
 Unfortunately, once the coral takes on a more ‘fuzzy’ brown look they are most likely dead and will not recover.

 In July Netflix released the documentary Chasing Coral – aimed at raising awareness of a rather ‘out of sight out of mind’ issue, whilst changing the public’s perception of coral reefs.
-A few years ago ex advertising professional turned underwater photographer, Richard Vevers, approached ‘Chasing Ice’ director Jeff Orlowski with the idea to bring the issue of coral bleaching to the main stage.
-Clearly, he said yes.
+A few years ago, ex advertising professional turned underwater photographer, Richard Vevers approached ‘Chasing Ice’ director, Jeff Orlowski with the idea to bring the issue of coral bleaching to the main stage.
+Thankfully, he said ‘yes’.